user5142/lifeAdvice/README.md

 - a for loop
 - a formatting function

-The random number generating function generates a random number based on the length of the nested adlib arrays.
-The for loop iterates over the adlib arrays and chooses a random adlib within the array via the random number function, then concatenates the random adlib with a predetermined prompt and pushes the full statement into a new array.
+The random number function generates a random number based on the length of the nested adlib arrays.
+The for loop iterates over the adlib arrays and chooses a random adlib within the array via the random number function, then concatenates the random adlib with a predetermined prompt and pushes the full statement to a new array.
 The three statements in the new array are then formatted and printed to the console.